How to Increase FPS in CSGO

 First, go to your Steam library and look for CSGO.
 Right-click on the game.
 A drop-down menu will appear, and the bottom-most option is “Properties”.
 Click on that.
 In the General tab, there is a “Launch Option” section at the bottom.
 Type “-high” and re-launch everything, including Steam.

 This aspect of the game settings is all about the graphics and texture.
-In CSGO, there are six settings for Global Shadow Quality.
+In CSGO, there are six settings for Texture Filtering Mode.
 Out of these six, bilinear is the most basic.

 Tweaking this setting, in its simplest sense, would be able to provide you with either more refined textures or you would get warped images on your computer.
-Choosing the best Global Shadow Quality also depends on what kind of computer you have.
+Choosing the best Texture Filtering Mode also depends on what kind of computer you have.

 As with most games, choosing the most basic setting would yield better performance.
 Your computer won’t have to work twice as much to give you good visuals.

-CSGO’s Global Shadow Quality settings can be found in the Video Settings in the “Advanced Video Options”.
+CSGO’s Texture Filtering Mode settings can be found in the Video Settings in the “Advanced Video Options”.